nabto/nabto-cli/README.md

 This example uses the [appmyproduct-device-stub device](https://github.com/nabto/appmyproduct-device-stub) as the device endpoint.
 This device uses the query definitions defined in the `unabto_queries.xml` file found at https://github.com/nabto/ionic-starter-nabto/blob/master/www/nabto/unabto_queries.xml.

 #### Strict interface checking
 When invoking RPC functionallity, Strict Interface Checking will ensure the interface definition between the device and the client is compatible.
-This is enabled with the `--strict-interface-check` argument, which will check the interface definition of the device with values provided by the `--interface-id` and `--interface-version` arguments
+This is enabled with the `--strict-interface-check` argument, which will check the interface definition of the device with values provided by the `--interface-id` and `--interface-version` arguments.

+See https://github.com/nabto/ionic-starter-nabto#rpc-interface-configuration for more information about convention based interface checking at the application level.

 #### Pair with device